 False Positive (False Alarm) Test Result

-The false alarm test in the Whole-Product Dynamic test consists of two parts: wrongly blocked domains (while browsing) and wrongly blocked files (while downloading/installing).
-It is necessary to test both scenarios because testing only one of the two above cases could penalize products which focus mainly on one type of protection method, either e.g. URL/reputation-filtering or e.g. on-access / behaviour / reputation-based file protection.
+The false-alarm test in the Whole-Product Dynamic “Real-World” Protection Test consists of two parts: wrongly blocked domains (while browsing) and wrongly blocked files (while downloading/installing).
+It is necessary to test both scenarios because testing only one of the two above cases could penalize products that focus mainly on one type of protection method, either URL filtering or onaccess/behaviour/reputation-based file protection.

 Wrongly blocked domains (while browsing)

-By blocking whole domains, the security products are not only risking causing distrust in their warnings, but also eventually causing potential financial damage (beside the damage on website reputation) to the domain owners, including loss of e.g. advertisement revenue.
-Due to this, we strongly recommend vendors to block whole domains only in the case where the domain’s sole purpose is to carry/deliver mali-cious code, and to otherwise block just the malicious pages (as long as they are indeed malicious).
+By blocking whole domains, the security products not only risk causing a loss of trust in their warnings, but also possibly causing financial damage (besides the damage to website reputation) to the domain owners, including loss of e.g. advertisement revenue.
+Due to this, we strongly recommend vendors to block whole domains only in the case where the domain’s sole purpose is to carry/deliver malicious code, and otherwise block just to the malicious pages (as long as they are indeed malicious).
 Products which tend to block URLs based e.g. on reputation may be more prone to this and score also higher in protection tests, as they may block many unpopular/new websites.

 Wrongly blocked files (while downloading/installing)

-We used about one hundred different applications listed either as top downloads or as new/recommended downloads from about a dozen different popular download portals.
-The applications were downloaded from the websites (if original developer site was given, we used that source instead of the download portal host), saved to disk and installed to see if they get blocked at any stage of this procedure.
-Additionally, we included a few files whose status as malware had been disputed over the past months of the Dynamic Test.
+We used around two thousand different applications listed either as top downloads or as new/recommended downloads from various download portals.
+The applications were downloaded from the original software developers’ websites (instead of the download portal host), saved to disk and installed to see if they are blocked at any stage of this procedure.
+Additionally, we included a few clean files that were encountered and disputed over the past months of the Real-World Protection Test.

 The duty of security products is to protect against malicious sites/files, not to censor or limit the access only to well-known popular applications and websites.
 If the user deliberately chooses a high security setting, which warns that it may block some legitimate sites or files, then this may be considered acceptable.
 However, we do not regard it to be acceptable as a default setting, where the user has not been warned.
-None of the products blocked extremely popular applications.
-As the test is done at points in time and FPs on very popular software/websites are usually noticed and fixed within a few hours, it would be surprising to encounter FPs on very popular applications.
-Due to this, FP tests which are done e.g. only on very popular applications, or which use only the top 50 files from whitelisted/monitored download portals would be a waste of time and resources.
-Users do not care whether they are infected by malware which affects only them, just as they do not care if the FP count affects only them.
+As the test is done at points in time and FPs on very popular software/websites are usually noticed and fixed within a few hours, it would be surprising to encounter FPs with very popular applications.
+Due to this, FP tests which are done e.g. only with very popular applications, or which use only the top 50 files from whitelisted/monitored download portals would be a waste of time and resources.
+Users do not care whether they are infected by malware that affects only them, just as they do not care if the FP count affects only them.
 While it is preferable that FPs do not affect many users, it should be the goal to avoid having any FPs and to protect against any malicious files, no matter how many users are affected or targeted.
-Prevalence of FPs based on user-base data is of interest for internal testing of AV vendors, but for the ordinary user it is important to know how accurately its product distinguishes between clean and malicious files.
+Prevalence of FPs based on user-base data is of interest for internal QA testing of AV vendors, but for the ordinary user it is important to know how accurately its product distinguishes between clean and malicious files.

 The below table shows the numbers of wrongly blocked domains/files: